shadigaafar/musahimoun/README.txt

 ✅ **Ability to support any post type:** You can chose which post type to add this feature to.
 ✅ **One click migratiion from PublisherPress Authors:** You can migrate on one click from PublisherPress Authors.
 Migration from other plugins will be included in new releases soon.

+= Othor =
+You can use the `mshmn_all_post_author_names` custom field (post meta) to retrieve all primary authors or contributors assigned under the default role.
+A common use case is when you want to define a custom schema.org configuration for a post type, and want to set the post author attribute.

 == Installation ==